rcalixte/wayland-book/src/wayland-display/creation.md

 # Creating a display

-Fire up your text editor - it's time to write our first lines of code.
+Fire up your text editor &mdash; it's time to write our first lines of code.

 ## For Wayland clients